kulics/koral/book-en/control-type.md

 E.g:
 ```
 Number :i32
+{
     ...
-.set    // means set, equivalent to setter in other languages
+    set    // means set, equivalent to setter in other languages
     {
         // ? ? ?
 Who should give the value? ? ?
+    }
 }
 ```
 Yes, this raises the question that control types are used to control operations and cannot be used to store data when implementing operations.